SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Twilight asks, "Do you have a name we should call you?"

-I simply answer, "Twilight Sparkle– but you can call me Twilight for short."
+I simply answer, "Twilight Sparkle, but you can call me Twilight for short."

 Twilight groans.
 Which one?
 I don't know.